JunoLab/JunoDocs.jl/docs/src/man/installation.md

 in the Julia console, first try `Pkg.build("MbedTLS")` in the Julia REPL.
 If that errors and you are on Linux, try installing `cmake` and then calling the above command again.

+Make sure you have mbedtls-devel package installed, on Fedora you can run:

+dnf install mbedtls-devel